Working From Home – Reflections On The First 18 Months

 Having a job where I can work from home is like a dream come true for me.
 In the past few years, I’ve moved countries three times (from Australia to UK, back to Australia, back to UK again).
 It’s stressful trying to manage finances whilst trying to find a job in a new city.
 I’ve also learnt, across various jobs, that working full-time in offices does not pan out well for me, health-wise.
 No matter how many yoga classes I go to and good lunches and eat and sleep that I get, it inevitably leads to me feeling trapped and suffocated.

 So, you can imagine my relief and gratitude when I became a part of the team at Vine Street Digital!
 It’s been about 18 months now, which is a great time for some reflecting on how my experience has been.
-Here’s some of the things I’ve noticed.
+Here are some of the things I’ve noticed.

 Sudden Loss of Structure

 The first thing I can remember feeling was a sense of… giddiness.
 It was thoroughly exciting to be able to work from home, but also so new and strange that I felt a bit disoriented.
 I had all these thoughts running around in my head, like “You mean I don’t HAVE to get dressed?
 Or leave the house?!”
 Disclaimer: please, do both of these things, at least sometimes!

 I had gained a new ability: to choose when and where to work.
 I didn’t really know what to do, or where to go!
 I’m someone who tends to work better with good habits and routines set in place, yet there I was without a routine.
 Even back when I used to struggle with commuting to physical offices, at least the commute gave me a sense of structure.

 But With That Loss, Came Freedom!

 Once I got into the flow of things, I realised what an amazing opportunity it was to be working remotely.
 I could finally make my work fit my life for once, instead of trying to fit my life around work.